AlfredGuimaz/OneFitAll-android/README.md

 ---

 ## Description
-Android application with the goal of making its user healthier and incorporate fitness into their daily routine.
-One-Fit-All aims to make peoples fitness and health experience greater by being the swiss army knife of fitness and health applications.
+Android application to make its user healthier and incorporate fitness into their daily routine.
+One-Fit-All aims to make people's fitness and health experience greater by being the swiss army knife of fitness and health applications.
 This is accomplished by including features to track caloric intake, monitor fitness activity, supply custom workout routines, journaling, and music control.
 One-Fit-All will allow users to utilize all these features from just the palm of their hand.

 #### Technologies